costajob/app-servers/README.md

 Performance are pretty good, on par with Sinatra but far from Roda (which is trice as fast).
 I used multi process here as i do for Puma, granting the loads to be balanced on all of the available CPUs.

-### Plug
-I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that comes with a [Cowboy](https://github.com/ninenines/cowboy) adapter.

-##### Bootstrap
-I started elixir by using iex interactive console as described on Plug read-me.

-##### Considerations
-Elixir performance are pretty solid but not stellar.
-One of the Elixir (Erlang) killer application is scaling on a multi-core (+16 cores) server and/or on a distributed system.

 ### Snap
 [Snap](http://snapframework.com/) is a lightweight Web framework build on top of Haskel.